maxgrafik/homebridge-storeroom/README.md

 ## Usage

 By making simple HTTP requests to your Homebridge server you can either get or set key/value pairs to store whatever (JSON) data.
 In an automation shortcut you may use `Get contents of URL` to do so.
-No need for dummy switches anymore.
+No need for dummy switches.

 ### Examples